gasolin/keetlink/README.md

 ## How keetlink works?

-Its an single page static html that accept url params.
-If no url param received it will show the [pear community](https://gasolin.idv.tw/keetlink) room link.
+Its an single page static html that accept anchor parameters.
+If no anchor parameter received it will show the [pear community](https://gasolin.idv.tw/keetlink) room link.

 ### with Anchor